brillout/goldpage/docs/readme.template.md

   htmlRender: require.resolve('./path/to/your/htmlRender'),
   domRender: require.resolve('./path/to/your/domRender'),

-  // Make `ssr-coin` silent in the terminal (but it will still prints errors).
+  // Make Goldpage silent in the terminal (but it will still prints errors).
   silent: true,
 };
 ~~~